maker-ATOM/Python-ROS/ROS2/README.md

 ros2 service call <service_name> <service_type> <arguments>
 ```

+Request and response may or may not have same rosmsg, this structure is defined within a `.srv` file.

 ### Parameters
 A parameter is a configuration value of a node.
 We can think of parameters as node settings.
 A node can store parameters as integers, floats, booleans, strings, and lists.
 In ROS 2, each node maintains its own parameters.